CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 ~~~~

 In addition to direct arithmetic equations, we can use a number of functions to perform calculations.
 For example, a common transformation is to take
-the log of any dollar amount variable, in our case `price`.
-This is done because typical dollar amount variables, such as price or salary, tend to be
+the log of any monetary variable, in our case `price`.
+This is done because typical monetary variables, such as price or salary, tend to be very
-very right-skewed - most people make $30k-50k, and a few people make 6 or 7 digit incomes.
+right-skewed - most people make $30k-50k, and a few people make 6 or 7 digit incomes.

 ~~~~
 <<dd_do>>